FREQUENTLY ASKED QUESTIONS

 Why would I use an e-bike over a regular bike?

 Get to where you need to go faster and easier than on a regular bike.
-Depending on how you choose to ride, you can travel without significant effort at up to 20mph on some bikes and even up to 28mph on others.

 What about theft?